This post may contain affiliate links. Please read my disclosure policy.

 To make it, allow the skillet to cool slightly, about 2 minutes.
 Then add a dry white wine or chicken stock to deglaze the skillet.
 Using a wooden spoon or a whisk, scrape up any browned bits that have formed in the pan as the scallops were cooking.
 Then add butter, shallot, and garlic to the white wine, stirring constantly.
 Cook for about 3 minutes, until the shallots have become tender and translucent.
 Remove the skillet from heat.

 Once I’ve whipped up the pan sauce, I find out how many people would like the sauce and then spoon it over their portion and leave the others without.
 I place any remaining pan sauce in a serving bowl in case anyone wants more.
 If I am serving with Fettuccine Alfredo, I make sure to drizzle a bit more over the top of the pasta!
-Talk about heaven!
+Talk about amazing!

 Here’s my simple, yet perfect Seared Scallops Recipe.